mmurphy0/horsebet/README.md

 # horsebet

+## Description
-## A Python Tkinter App which lets users put on bets on virtual horses with a virtual currency.
+A Python Tkinter App which lets users put on bets on virtual horses with a virtual currency.
 These horses have odds and a random horse is selected each race

+## Usage
 -> User enters their age.
 They cannot enter if their age is under 18

 -> User is prompted to login or register an account